Austin Hedges Player Props: Pirates vs. Mets

 Austin Hedges At The Plate

-- In seven games this year, Hedges has picked up an RBI, with more than one RBI once.
+- In eight games this year (22.2%), Hedges has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.